btcpayserver/btcpayserver-doc/RegisterAccount.md

 The first step in setting up your BTCPay Server is creating a user account.
 The <strong>first created account</strong> on a newly-deployed BTCPay Server is automatically - <strong>admin</strong>.

-To register, visit your BTCPay Server URL and click on the "Register" in the upper menu.
+To register, visit your BTCPay Server URL and fill in the account registration form on the right.
 Input your password, password confirmation, e-mail and click "Register".
 You will automatically be logged in.
 If you're using a [third-party host](ThirdPartyHosting.md), you may be asked to verify your e-mail address to confirm the registration.

 ![BTCPayRegister1](img/btcpay-registration-page.jpg)